 Yes, you can get Kobe beef in other countries, but eating it in Kobe takes the experience to a whole new level.
 A lot of what you think is Kobe beef is actually Wagyu – meat from a Japanese cow but not necessarily the right kind.
 Kobe beef comes from Tajima-Gyu, a strain of Wagyu that’s raised to very strict standards.
 In Japan, “Kobe” is trademarked so if you’re ordering the world’s most expensive steak in its country of origin, you know that’s what you’re getting.

 Just about any kind of food tastes best when it’s made in the same country that spawned its ingredients and recipes.
 They say even Guinness tastes better when poured from a Dublin tap, so think about how food might influence where you journey on your next adventure.
-Bon Appetit!
+Happy Culinarians Day to all of the chefs out there who fuel our adventures, and Bon Appetit!